PiotrWnuczek/CreativeNotes/README.md

 # CreativeNotes

 Creative note taking application programmed with React, Redux and Firebase, app allows you to add personal and social notes.
+Notes consist of a title, description, and content containing tasks and blocks of text.

 ### Technologies:
 - Project setup - Create React App